msse-chem280-master/individual-assignment-4-template/ASSIGNMENT.md

    file contents.
 Use this function to re-read the data written in the previous step, storing into a different `std::vector<double>`.

-1. Check that the sizes of the vector are the same.
+1. Check that the sizes of the vectors are the same.
 What might be a good way to make sure this is true?

 1. Loop over the numbers of both vectors and compare all the elements.
 Are they equal?